 Although Sentry does not make the argument directly, it alludes to a hearsay and/or competency problem regarding certain of the statements contained in the affidavits.
-Were the matter before the Court on summary judgment, there is little doubt that certain statements contained in the affidavits - indeed, the key statements (i.e., that the movants had moved and did not receive the deficiency notices) would not qualify as competent, admissible evidence regarding the actions and/or knowledge of the movants themselves, including whether they ever received or learned of the deficiency notices prior to dismissal.
+Were the matter before the Court on summary judgment, there is little doubt that certain statements contained in the affidavits - indeed, the key statements would not qualify as competent, admissible evidence regarding the actions and/or knowledge of the movants themselves.
 See Fed.
 R. Civ.
 P. 56(c)(4) ("An affidavit or declaration used to support or oppose a motion must be made on personal knowledge, set out facts that would be admissible in evidence, and show that the affiant or declarant is competent to testify on the matters stated."); see also Fed.
 R. Evid.
 801-805; Martin v.
 John W. Stone Oil Distrib., Inc., 819 F.2d 547, 549 (5th Cir.
 1987) ("Neither the district court nor this court may properly consider hearsay evidence in affidavits and depositions.").
 However, Sentry does not brief the applicable law regarding the competency and/or admissibility of the affidavit statements.
 More importantly, the Court does not find their admissibility (or lack thereof) to be dispositive.
-Even taking the affidavit statements as competent and admissible proof of the matters asserted (e.g., that the movants had moved and did not receive the deficiency notices), the Court does not find that relief is warranted under either Rule 59(e) or Rule 60(b).
-As explained more fully below, even accepting the plaintiffs new assertions as true, the Court still would find a record of delay, contumacious conduct, and failure to prosecute on the part of the movants and would dismiss under Rule 41(b).
+Even taking the affidavit statements as competent and admissible proof of the matters asserted, the Court does not find that relief is warranted under either Rule 59(e) or Rule 60(b).
+As explained more fully below, 8 even accepting the plaintiffs new assertions as true, the Court still would find a record of delay, contumacious conduct, and failure to prosecute on the part of the movants and would dismiss under Rule 41(b).